Axionic and nonaxionic electrodynamics in plane and circular geometry: Casimir effect for the closed string

 \section{Casimir effect for the closed string}

 We now put $E_0=0$, so that the forced axion-induced oscillations vanish, and those remaining possible are only the free oscillations.
 They correspond to the system determinant $D$ being zero.
 For a given set of geometric quantities $L_I, L_{II}, n_1, n_2$, the eigenfrequencies $\omega$ are thus found by solving $D=0$ using Eq.~(\ref{determinant}).
 Moreover, this geometry makes it very natural to consider the Casimir effect also, after applying an appropriate regularization.
 This will be the topic of the present section.
-Actually, this situation bears a considerable similarity with the Casimir energy for the relativistic piecewise uniform string, as mentioned earlier \cite{brevik90,li91,elizalde93,brevik96,brevik99,brevik02,bordag12}.

-Before embarking on the general case, it is convenient to start with special cases of interest.
-The simplest case is when the sting is uniform, $x=1$, corresponding to $n_1=n_2= n$.
+Actually, this situation bears a considerable similarity with the Casimir energy for the relativistic piecewise uniform string, as mentioned earlier \cite{brevik90,li91,elizalde93,brevik96,brevik99,brevik02,bordag12}.\\ { For clarity, we ought to clarify the difference between the approach in Sec.~IV and that of the present section in some more detail.
+The two cases are physically different.
+In Sec.~IV assuming $E_0 \neq 0$, the system was exposed to forced oscillations, primarily with frequency $\omega_a$ (eventually with arbitrary $\omega$), giving expressions for the energy $E$ as a function of the refractive index ratio ${ n_{12}}=n_1/n_2$.
+In the present section the frequencies are no longer up to a choice, but are determined by the determinant condition $D=0$.
+The Casimir effect is under stationary conditions linked to discrete eigenvalues.
+As just mentioned, it is this condition that is just analogous to that encountered in the study of the Casimir effect for the piecewise uniform string.} Before embarking on the general case, it is convenient to start with special cases of interest.
+The simplest case is when the string is uniform, ${ n_{12}}=1$, corresponding to $n_1=n_2= n$.
 Then,

 so that the eigenfrequencies become

 with $N= 1,2,3,...$ Assuming implicitly that we apply a regularization procedure, for instance that of a cutoff regularization, we can express the Casimir energy as